 We offer undergraduate courses in French language, literature and culture.

 The language classes are based on a flipped model using online platforms allowing maximum flexibility in language learning and rich audio-visual content.
-Courses cover spoken and written language, literature, composition, conversation and Business French.
+Coursework focuses on spoken and written language, literature, composition, conversation and business French.

-Literature and culture courses cover topics ranging from the Middle Ages to 21st-century literature and cinema.
+Literature and culture courses focus on topics ranging from the Middle Ages to 21st-century literature and cinema.
 We also offer study abroad programs in a number of French-speaking locations.

 Declaration of a minor is open to any student enrolled at CU Boulder, regardless of college or school.
 To declare a French minor, visit the Academic Advising Center.